This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-Homemade blackening seasoning is a lot easier than you think to make.
+Homemade blackening seasoning is a quick and easy to make.

 Do you ever go to a restaurant and have blackened chicken Alfredo or maybe blackened salmon and you wonder how they did it?
 How do they get it to look so good and taste amazing?